ubkh/scanit/README.md

 ## Deployed version
 The deployed version of the application can be found at *<[enter URL here](URL)>*.

+## Prerequisites
+- Expo Go app on mobile device.
+- Modern version of NodeJS and Git.

 ## Installation instructions
-To install the software and use it in your local development environment, you must first set up and activate a local development environment.
+To install the software and use it in your local development environment, you must first set up a local development environment.

+### Backend
 From the root of the project:

 ```
 $ virtualenv venv